nicgen/checkpoint-trainer/README.md

 │   ├── .subjects
 │   ├── go.mod
 │   └── main.go
+├── fetch_files.sh
 ├── README.md
 └── test
 ```

 - `.subjects` contains all the subjects files (md) and templates (go)
 - `test` is the folder where the app will gather your test files (md and go)
+- `fetch_files.sh` is the script that can fetch and adapt the files from the edu01 repo.

 Note: **the test folder will be entirely erased after each run**.